Samagra-Development/user-service/docs/user service/core-features.md

 1. Readymade reset password portal - Instead of spending resources on programming a separate Reset password portal, we can use the ready to use User service functionality to integrate into our existing applications.

 ### 3. Role Based Access Control

 Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within your organization.
 RBAC ensures people access only information they need to do their jobs and prevents them from accessing information that doesn't concern them.

 With user service RBAC, you can create users for your application and assign them specific permissions.
 These permissions will decide to which limit each user is allowed to access information.
 The aim of introducing RBAC in user service was to enhance the security of the organization applications and make the job of system administrators easy and efficient.
+The backend for assigning permissions and decorating user roles is given [here](/src/admin/admin.controller.ts)

 ### 4. JWT/Basic Authentication Strategies